 git write-tree,which records the contents of the index in a tree object.
 Of course, we can use

 git cat-file -t to see that it’s indeed a tree:

 git cat-file -p to see its contents:

-Great, so we created a tree, and now we need to create a commit object that references this tree.
+Great, so we created a tree, and now we need to create a commit object and adds a commit message that references this tree.
 To do that, we can use

 git commit-tree <tree-hash> -m <commit message>: